AlexleLion/master-research/README.md

 # Code Repository

 This GitHub repository contains all the code and computational tools used in this research project.
-Below is a description of the repository structure and the libraries utilized.
+Below is a description of the repository structure and the libraries used.

 ## Global Architecture